-Of course getting acrylic nails once in a while won’t hurt, however it’s important to remember to it’s not natural to expose your nails to chemicals all the time.
+Of course, getting acrylic nails once in a while won’t hurt.
+However, it’s important to remember that it’s not natural to expose your nails to chemicals all the time.
 Moderation is key.

-Different marks, colors, and shapes on your nails can indicate changes in your health.
+Different marks, colors, & shapes on your nails can indicate changes in your health

 Brown fingernails, white spots or nail clubbing, can all be warning signs.

-If you notice your nails doing any of the following, you should notify your doctor as soon as possible!
+If you notice any of the following signs in your nails, you should notify your doctor as soon as possible!

 White Bands (Muehrecke’s Nails)

-This change in your fingernails can indicate an underlying medical disorder or condition.
-These lines in your fingers happen in the vascular nail bed , under the plate.
+This change in your fingernail health can indicate an underlying medical disorder or condition.
+These lines in your fingers happen in the vascular nail bed, under the plate.

 Because of the location of these bands/lines, they don’t move with nail growth.
 When you put pressure on your nail, you can see these lines disappear.

 Sudden drops of protein in your diet can cause Muehrecke’s nails to develop.
-Factors that cause this drop range from nephrotic syndrome to chemotherapy.
-Reduced protein synthesis can also be a sign of liver and kidney disease.
+Factors that cause your nails to change like this range from issues with your kidneys, liver disease, and chemotherapy.

 Nail clubbing is when your nails grow and curve at a downward angle.
-Your nails slowly begin to club over time, in 5 distinct stages.
+Your nails slowly begin to club over time, in four distinct stages.